MuckyRat/SpeedTestTelegramNotify/README.md

-# Internet Speed Test Script
+# Internet Speed Test Script // Telegram Notify

 This repository contains a Bash script that performs an internet speed test using `speedtest-cli` and sends the results to a specified Telegram channel.